whoshere/drawit/drawit_readme.md

   Some web browsers, notably google chrome --- but apparently not firefox or safari, --- object to the canvas's get-image-data method with the terse message in the console:

-> "unable to get image data from canvas because the canvas has
+> unable to get image data from canvas because the canvas has
-> been tainted by cross-origin data."
+> been tainted by cross-origin data.

  See  <a href="http://stackoverflow.com/questions/9972049/cross-origin-data-in-html5-canvas">this</a> stackoverflow discussion for more details.
 A workaround for the problem is to host canvas apps from a web-server.
 This is relevant to drawit because its photoshop paint brushes (but not its harmony paint brushes) need to access the brushes' image data.